Last Updated on April 30, 2021 by Chef Mireille

-Queens Vlaai – Dutch Apricot Tart is a traditional tart on a yeasted pie crust to celebrate the Dutch royal family – the House of Orange-Nassau.
+Queens Vlaai is a traditional Dutch Apricot Tart baked on a yeasted pie crust to celebrate the Dutch royal family – the House of Orange-Nassau.

 QUEENS VLAAI HISTORY